A Playbook for Migrating Your Media to a MAM System

-As a media professional, you’ve probably come across some…let’s say, “creative” file naming conventions in your day.
-While it’s hilarious, “Episode 6: OH YEAH BABY THIS IS THE RIGHT ONE LOL.mp4” isn’t going to be the easiest thing to find years later when you’re searching through hundreds of files for…the right one.
+As a media professional, I’ve come across some, let’s say, creative file naming conventions in my day.
+While it’s hilarious, “Episode6-Final-final-v2.3_OH_YEAH_THIS_IS_DEFINITELY_THE_FINAL_ONE_2_LOL.mp4” isn’t going to be the easiest thing to find years later when you’re searching through hundreds of files for the (for real) final one.

 Before you start building a playbook to get the most from your creative assets, let’s review a few key concepts.

 An asset is simply a file that is the result of your creative operation.
 Most often, it is a rich media file like an image or a video.
-Typically, these files are captured or created in a raw state, then your creative team adds value to that raw asset by editing it together with other assets to create a finished story that in turn, becomes another asset to manage.
+Typically, these files are captured or created in a raw state, then your creative team adds value to that raw asset by editing it and creating a finished story that in turn, becomes another asset to manage.

 Any given file carries information about itself that can be understood by your laptop or workstation’s operating system.
 Some of these seem obvious, like the name of the file, how much storage space it occupies, when it was first created, and when it was last modified.
 These would all be helpful ways to try to find one particular file you are looking for among thousands just using the tools available in your OS’s file manager.

 For example, this image taken in Backblaze’s data center carries all kinds of interesting information.
-When I inspect the file on macOS’s Finder with Get Info, I can see a wealth of information.
+When I inspect the file, I can see a wealth of information.
 I now know the image’s dimensions and when the image was taken, as well as exactly what kind of camera took this picture and the lens settings that were used.

 As you can see, this metadata could be very useful if you want to find all images taken on that day, or even images taken with that same camera, focal length, F-stop, or exposure.